b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 with other programming languages.

-Moreover, not being a mainstream language is like an opportunity, a gap to fill, a chance to explore (hence this book).
+Moreover, not being a mainstream language is like an opportunity, a gap to fill, a venue to explore (hence this book).

 ## Julia is free {#sec:jl_open_source}

-Julia is free and open source as stated on its [official website](https://julialang.org/):
+Julia is a free and open source programming language as stated on its [official website](https://julialang.org/):

 > Julia is an open source project with over 1,000 contributors.
 It is made